smancke/talks/2017_froscon_microservice_toolbox/README.md

 >
 > -- Werner Vogels, CTO Amazon

-But, how handle data Replication?
+But, how to handle data replication?

 ![Kafka](images/kafka-logo.png)